openml/server-api/docs/database/openml_expdb.md

 ### trace

 Stores optimization traces (e.g., hyperparameter search iterations) for a run.
-TODO: Who can upload this, how?
-I believe the python sklearn extension should support this?

 | Column | Type | Optional | Default | References | Description | Example |
 |--------|------|----------|---------|------------|-------------|---------|